 Most bats are insect eaters, so those living in colder climates hibernate the six or so months of the year when insects aren’t readily available.
 Their winter quarters (hibernaculum) must be frigid enough to lower their body temperature considerably, but not to the freezing point.

-When hibernating, they allow their temperature to drop to match that of their environment.
-That dramatically reduces their energy requirements.
-The resting heart rate slides from two or three hundred beats per minute down to ten or twelve.
+When hibernating, they allow their temperature to drop to match that of their environment, dramatically reducing their energy requirements.
+Their resting heart rate slides from two or three hundred beats per minute down to ten or twelve.
 Breathing slows to perhaps one breath every forty-five minutes.
-They hang by their toes, which also saves energy because it doesn’t require the use of muscles.
+They hang by their toes, which also saves energy because it doesn’t require using muscles.

-Before hibernating, bats fatten up so they’ll have enough “fuel” to carry them through to spring.
+Before hibernating, bats fatten up to have enough “fuel” to carry them through to spring.
 They awaken periodically through the winter to urinate or change position.
 Each awakening consumes enormous amounts of energy.
-So, it comes at a high cost when their hibernation site is disturbed.
-The consequence is death if one runs out of stored fat before insects are available.
-That can easily happen.
-For example, a Canadian study concluded that each time a Little Brown Bat (Myotis lucifugus) wakes from hibernation, it expends sixty-seven days worth of fat!
+So, it comes at a high cost when their hibernaculum is disturbed: the consequence is death if one runs out of stored fat before insects are available.

-A human becomes fully alert in seconds or a few minutes, but a bat coming out of hibernation must ignite its internal furnace, slowly raise its temperature, increase its heartbeat and draw more frequent breaths.
-It’s a long process—forty-four minutes for, say, a Little Brown Bat.
+And that can easily happen.
+For example, a study showed that each time a Little Brown Bat, Myotis lucifugus, wakes from hibernation, it expends sixty-seven days’ worth of fat.
+Where we humans can become fully alert in seconds, or a few minutes, a bat coming out of hibernation must ignite its internal furnace, slowly raise its temperature, increase its heartbeat, and draw more frequent breaths.
+It’s a long process.

 Predators